Originally posted 2005-01-16 13:07:22. Republished by Blog Post Promoter

 Well, I’ll say it’s more complicated.
 Not only does Dennis Kennedy have a “twin” on Bloglines, he has a twin on DennisKennedy.com, too — either that or maybe there is a “technological solution” to the question of how he is writing about himself (“Prominent Lawyer Blogger”! yes!) in the third person!

-UPDATE: Marty explains that it’s not the “framing” — it’s the prospect of his content being repackaged for sale to his own competitors (other trademark law firms).
+UPDATE: Marty explains (and explains) that it’s not the “framing” — it’s the prospect of his content being repackaged for sale to his own competitors (other trademark law firms).
 That and what he describes as a “disingenuous” response from the Blogline boys to his inquiry.
 Evidently, he’s getting linked aggressively on this.
 It will be this week’s “inside blogball” story, I think.